 Trish served as a high school math and Spanish teacher, high school administrator, adjunct faculty at Mt.
 Hood Community College for 10 years and has served Concordia University since 2002.
 Her interests include dynamic, multimedia online pedagogy, neuropsychosocial studies, allopathic and emergency medicine, naturopathic medicine, transformative education, game-based education theory and classroom-based teaching.

-Trish invites education students to explore and apply a variety of multimodal, multipathway learning strategies.
-She facilitates an intentionally inviting (Purkey, et al., 1992) learning environment both online and face to face, where students research and participate in activities centered on transformative education.
-As Dean of Concordia University Online, Trish focuses on the application of transformative education theory to a growing program of nation-wide educators who experience transformation in their own practices that enhance the teacher-student learning experience and improve student outcomes.
-Trish's greatest joy comes from her family - husband, Dave Shields, a retired college educator, sons Andrew and Gabe, and daughter Maria.
+Trish invites education students to explore and immediately implement a variety of multimodal, multipathway learning strategies, completing the learning cycle in their own classrooms through reflective, metrics-based processing.
+She facilitates an intentionally inviting learning environment (Purkey, et al., 1992) both online and face to face, where students research and participate in activities centered on transformative education.
+As Vice President of Educational Delivery Systems/Concordia University Online, Trish focuses on the implementation of transformative education theory to a growing, nationwide online program for educators.
+These educators experience transformation of their own understanding and practices which enhance the teacher-student learning experience and improve student outcomes.
+Trish's greatest joy comes from her family: husband, Dave Shields, a retired college educator, sons Andrew and Gabe, and daughter Maria.
 Most notably, she describes being "Aana" or "Grandma" to her grandchildren as one of her most fulfilling parts of the day.
 Her leisure activities include camping in Alaska with her family, skiing, gardening, scuba diving and reading.